taiamiti/microplastic_analysis/README.md

 ### 2. labkit_labeling (contains manual steps)

-To label data, we grouped images into annotation tasks to limit the variability within group to be able to learn a simple pixel classifier model efficiently using labkit interactive learning.
+To label data, we grouped images into smaller annotation tasks to limit the variability within group.
+This allows us to learn a simple pixel classifier model efficiently using labkit interactive learning.
 Also, we limit the number of samples within groups to avoid labkit memory limitation when dealing with large image sets.
 Because grouping images into annotation tasks change the image folder structure, we need to also get back the original folder structure once masks are computed to pair masks with images from fiftyone dataset which contains all the metadata.

-Step 4 : create annotation tasks (manual - varies with datasets lots)
+#### Step 4 : create annotation tasks (manual - varies with datasets lots)
 At first, we used all the data and made clusters to facilitate labkit annotations using coherent batches so that one Labkit model is able to deal with the whole batch

-For lot4, we smple the data based on its origin (sample_type + island + station + replicas).
+For lot4, we sample the data based on its origin (sample_type + island + station + replicas).
-Refer to `viz_datasets_composite_v2.ipynb` or simply use the following commands to reproduce the annotation tasks :
+Refer to `viz_datasets_composite_v2.ipynb`.

 To sample data from lot 5 to 10, refer to `viz_datasets_composite_and_sample_data_for_annotation.ipynb` We cluster the data into 30 clusters then sample 25% and take 20 samples maximum from each cluster.